 The latest instalment of our Travel Diary series comes from Andrew Greenup, who recently spent time in Brazil visiting infrastructure companies, assets, regulators and government bodies.

 • Brazil has many social, political and economic challenges.
-We think infrastructure investment should be viewed as part of the solution.
+Infrastructure investment is viewed as part of the solution.

 • As Brazil slowly emerges from its economic depression, risks to traffic and earnings forecasts for infrastructure assets are to the upside.

-• New greenfield projects, privatisations and distressed asset sales are creating a large pipeline of investment opportunities for domestic and foreign players.
+• New greenfield projects, privatizations and distressed asset sales are creating a large pipeline of investment opportunities for domestic and foreign players.

 • These significant growth opportunities do not come risk free: political scandals, 2018 elections, concession uncertainty and a slow legal system.

 I have just spent a week in Brazil visiting infrastructure companies, assets, regulators and government in Curitiba, Brasilia and São Paulo.
 The following research provides an overview of Brazil’s infrastructure and the listed companies involved; and looks at the future prospects for its toll road, airport and railway sectors.